SOCI/soci/README.md

 Brief History
 -------------
 Originally, SOCI was developed by [Maciej Sobczak](http://www.msobczak.com/) at [CERN](http://www.cern.ch/) as abstraction layer for Oracle, a **Simple Oracle Call Interface**.
-Later, serveral database backends have been developed and added to SOCI.
-Currently, SOCI may stand for something like **Simple Open (Database) Call Interface**.
+Later, serveral database backends have been developed for SOCI, thus the long name has lost its practicality.
+Currently, if you like, SOCI may stand for **Simple Open (Database) Call Interface** or something similar.

 > "CERN is also a user of the SOCI library, which serves as a database access
 > layer in some of the control system components."